Heeyaichen/azure-cloud-migration-simulation/README.md

 - **Containerized Flask App:**
   Docker is used to package the Flask application.

+- **Azure Container Registry (ACR):**
+  ACR serves as the central repository for storing and managing container images.
+Azure App Service pulls the Docker image from ACR to deploy your application.

-- **Managed MySQL:**
+- **Managed MySQL Database:**
-  The migration involves moving data from a local MySQL instance to Azure Database for MySQL with enforced SSL.
+  The migration involves moving data from a local MySQL instance to Azure Database for MySQL flexible server with enforced SSL.

 - **Azure App Service:**
-  The containerized application is hosted on Azure App Service and is publicly accessible over HTTPS.
+  The containerized application is hosted on Azure App Service,providing a scalable, secure and publicly accessible endpoint over HTTPS.

 - **Infrastructure as Code:**
-  Terraform automates the provisioning of all required Azure services.
+  Terraform automates the provisioning of all required Azure services, ensuring consistent and repeatable deployment.

 - **CI/CD Pipeline:**
-  GitHub Actions workflows deploy the infrastructure and application changes.
+  GitHub Actions orchestrates the workflows to automate infrastructure provisioning, container image build & deployment, and database migration.

 ## Project Architecture

 ```